Ari-healthcare-data/Clinical-Operations-Dashboard/documentation/methodology.md

 ## Day 4 - Data Cleaning Method

+These cleaning steps create a reliable foundation for building accurate analytical views.

-- Standardized raw tables into cleaned views (`*_clean`)
+- Standardized raw tables into cleaned views (`*_clean`) to ensure consistent structure across all tables.
-- Handled missing values using `COALESCE`
+- Handled missing values using `COALESCE` to prevent nulls from affecting calculations.
-- Converted Yes/No fields into boolean flags
+- Converted Yes/No fields into boolean flags to simplify categorical logic for dashboards.
-- Applied spot checks to validate correctness
+- Applied spot checks to validate that transformations produce correct results.

 ## Analytical Layer Development